How to Help Your Noise-Phobic Dog Get Through Loud Events

 Five things to do to when your dog is afraid of thunder and/or fireworks.

-July 4th is still a month away, but in many parts of the country sound-sensitive dogs and the humans who love them are already struggling with the effects of thunderstorms.
+July 4th is a dreaded time for thousands of noise-sensitive dogs and their owners.
+In many parts of the country sound-sensitive dogs and the humans who love them are already struggling with the effects of thunderstorms - thank goodness fireworks really only occur once a year.
 Our Corgi, Lucy, is a thunder-phobe, and we know all too well the impact thunder and firecrackers have on her (and our) quality of life.
 Fortunately, the following can make life better for you and your dog during noisy events.

 It doesn’t help, though, if you are stressed, chanting, “It’s okay, it’s okay,” over and over, while rubbing your dog as if you were drying her off with a towel.
 In other words, you need to stay calm, too!

-White noise machines can help mask the sounds; so can the especially composed “Through a Dog’s Ear” CDs (throughadogsear.com; 800-788-0949), especially if you have played the CDs during relaxing times so your dog already has a calm, positive association with the music.
+White noise machines can help mask the sounds; so can the especially composed “Through a Dog’s Ear” CDs, especially if you have played the CDs during relaxing times so your dog already has a calm, positive association with the music.
 (If you play them only during storms he may form a negative association with the otherwise calming music.)

-You can also use Mutt Muffs to muffle the sound (safeandsoundpets.com; 443-536-6287).
+You can also use Mutt Muffs to muffle the sound.
 Use positive classical conditioning to convince him that the earmuffs make wonderful treats happen.
 (Of course, if he is disturbed by the Muffs even after multiple classical conditioning sessions, don’t force them on him.)

-4. Counter-condition: Use CDs of thunderstorm sounds and/or storm sounds (you can find some online at findsounds.com).
+Use recordings of thunderstorm sounds and/or storm sounds.
 Start with the volume at barely audible levels – or even inaudible levels, if your dog is still worried.
 Pair this low-level sound with wonderful things, such as high-value treats, or games of fetch or tug, until your dog gets happily and consistently excited in anticipation of his favorite things when you turn the sound on.
 Then turn the volume up slightly and continue.

 This is a long-term project; don’t expect to turn up the volume every session.
 This won’t fix everything; your storm-phobic dog may also react to wind, rain, and even the change in barometric pressure, but it’s a start.
 When a real storm approaches (or fireworks begin) try the counter-conditioning strategy at the earliest hint of stimulus, and keep your dog playing the game as long as possible.
 When he’s too stressed to take treats or play, revert to other strategies.
 It helps if you’re lucky with a lot of near-miss storms that give you conditioning opportunities without reaching full intensity.